ofmcdonald/rnaseq-preprocessing-pipeline/README.md

 ## STAR reference index

-The STAR genome index is generated automatically on first run using the reference FASTA and GTF specified in `config.yaml`.
+STAR genome index is generated automatically on first run using the reference FASTA and GTF specified in config.yaml (these must be provided by the user).

 ```
 reference/star_index/